workerspages/docker-1Panel/README.md

 Cause: health check to 127.0.0.1 fails; inside the container 127.0.0.1:80 points to 1panel, while openresty is a separate container.
 1panel -> openresty should use http://openresty.

-Fix: add host alias: server_name 127.0.0.1 openresty; Correct URL: http://openresty/nginx_status.
+Fix it with add host alias: `server_name 127.0.0.1 openresty;` .
+Correct visit URL: http://openresty/nginx_status.

 A complete fix requires code changes: